AIM-SKKU/CSCA/README.md

 # Spatio-channel-Attention-Blocks for Cross-modal Crowd Counting -- Official Pytorch Implementation
 Youjia Zhang, Soyun Choi, and Sungeun Hong."Spatio-channel Attention Blocks for Cross-modal Crowd Counting".
 The 16th Asian Conference on Computer Vision (ACCV), 2022.

 Our proposed CSCA, a plug-and-play module, achieve significant improvements for cross-modal crowd counting by simply integrating into various backbone network.
-You can refer to this page for implementing BL+CSCA for RGBT Crowd Counting.
+You can refer to this code for implementing BL+CSCA for RGBT Crowd Counting.
 We follow the official code of [Bayesian Loss for Crowd Count Estimation with Point Supervision (BL)](https://github.com/ZhihengCV/Bayesian-Crowd-Counting) and [Cross-Modal Collaborative Representation Learning and a Large-Scale RGBT Benchmark for Crowd Counting](https://github.com/chen-judge/RGBTCrowdCounting).

 ## Install dependencies
 torch >= 1.0